Next.js Routing: A Complete Beginner Guide

 While the Pages Directory offers an efficient way to structure routes in a Next.js application, it's important to be aware of its limitations:

 • Static Exports: One of the primary limitations of the Pages Directory is static exports.
 The Pages Directory relies on dynamic routes generated using getStaticProps and getStaticPaths.
-Not all pages within the directory can be statically exported, depending on their data requirements.
+Depending on their data requirements, not all pages within the directory can be statically exported.

-• Serverless Functions: Next.js allows to creation of API routes within the Pages Directory, It can handle common API functionality, but more complex serverless functions might require additional configuration and alternative file placement.
+• Serverless Functions: Next.js allows the creation of API routes within the Pages Directory.
+It can handle common API functionality, but more complex serverless functions might require additional configuration and alternative file placement.

 • Statically Generated Pages Distribution: Statically generated pages may require additional CDN configuration or "vendoring" to optimize their performance and distribution to visitors.